I/O File Details and Format¶

 Central Model Output¶

-By default, during the Central Model Analysis all successful tries, i.e., Nelder-Mead optimizations that converge to a local minimum, are output.
+By default, during the central model analysis all successful tries, i.e., Nelder-Mead optimizations that converge to a local minimum, are output.
 The number of successful tries output can be regulated by the model_output, no_missing_phases, must_fit_all_data and misfit_filter_value options.
 Additionally, the Nelder-Mead_covariance option can be set to output the correlation-covariance matrix.
 The output of each successful try is of the form:

 1 --------------------------------------------------------------------------------